 5. On a floured surface, roll the dough into an even 12” circle, leaving the edges rough (if needed, move the dough around and add a bit more flour underneath to keep it from sticking).
 Carefully transfer the dough to a sheet of parchment paper on a rimmed baking sheet.

-6. Arrange the peaches on the dough in a spiral pattern, keeping the juices inside the bowl.
+6. Arrange the peaches on the dough in a spiral pattern, saving the juices at the bottom of the bowl.
 Leave at least 2 inches of dough around the outside edge.
 The pattern can be precise or more free-form: whatever you feel like!
 Leave out any peaches that you think might overfill the galette.
 Fold in the outside edges of the dough over the filling to form an approximately 2-inch crust, overlapping the folds as shown in the photos.
+Gently pour the remaining juices from the bowl over the peaches.

-7. Gently pour the remaining juices from the bowl over the peaches.
-Whisk the egg and use a pastry brush to brush it onto the crust.
+7. Whisk the egg and use a pastry brush to brush it onto the crust.
 Sprinkle the crust liberally with turbinado sugar (or granulated sugar).

 8. Bake the galette for 25 to 30 minutes until the crust is golden brown.
 Remove from the oven and transfer the parchment paper to a baking rack to cool.
 Cool to room temperature (about 1 hour) before slicing into pieces and serving.
 It’s divine with a dollop of vanilla ice cream.
 Store leftovers for up to 4 days refrigerated; bring to room temperature or warm in the oven before serving.